-The financial information as of and for the three months ended August 26, 2017 and August 27, 2016 is unaudited but includes all adjustments (consisting only of normal recurring adjustments) that the Company considers necessary for a fair presentation of its financial position at such dates and the operating results and cash flows for those periods.
+The financial information as of and for the three and six months ended November 25, 2017 and November 26, 2016 is unaudited but includes all adjustments (consisting only of normal recurring adjustments) the Company considers necessary for a fair presentation of its financial position at such dates and the operating results and cash flows for those periods.
 The fiscal 2017 year-end balance sheet data was derived from audited financial statements, and certain information and note disclosures normally included in annual financial statements prepared in accordance with generally accepted accounting principles in the U.S. ("GAAP") have been condensed or omitted pursuant to Securities and Exchange Commission ("SEC") rules or regulations; however, the Company believes the disclosures made are adequate to make the information presented not misleading.

-The results of operations for the interim periods presented are not necessarily indicative of the results of operations to be expected for the fiscal year.
+The results of operations for the interim periods presented are not necessarily indicative of the results of operations to be expected for the full fiscal year.
 These condensed interim financial statements should be read in conjunction with the audited financial statements for the year ended May 27, 2017, which are included in the Company's Annual Report on Form 10-K for the year then ended (File No. 0-32113).